zio/zio/docs/datatypes/stream/zstream.md

 val list = ZStream.fromIterable(List(1, 2, 3))
 ```

-**ZStream.fromIterableM** — If we have an effect producing a value of type `Iterable` we can use `fromIterableM` constructor to create a stream of that effect.
+**ZStream.fromIterableZIO** — If we have an effect producing a value of type `Iterable` we can use `fromIterableZIO` constructor to create a stream of that effect.

 Assume we have a database that returns a list of users using `Task`: